Mistake, Error, Fault, Failure – What’s the Difference?

 • I made a mistake by trusting him too quickly.

-• She admitted that choosing that job was a mistake.
+• Choosing that university was a mistake.

 Error